Sound245939/Mars-crater-detection-Computer-vision/README.md

 For this particular software design the, the sequence of the compliments is what has been put to use.
 Since the overall idea is to be able to use the cv2.findCounturs function in OpenCv.
 The general working of findCountours makes use of the following methods in the following sequence:
--Blurring the image
+#Blurring the image
--Converting image to greyscale
+#Converting image to greyscale
--Thresholding the image
+#Thresholding the image
--Performing edge detection
+#Performing edge detection
--Dilation of the image
+#Dilation of the image
--Getting contours of image
+#Getting contours of image

 The use of data augmentation was put into this project.
 In order to begin with the project, the requirement of generating a large data set was a good idea, so that there would be more images for analysis without the need to search for over 40